Ella475/Driver-Awareness-Monitoring/README.md

 The user can choose the sensitivity of the monitoring, and the type of feedback they want to receive.
 This is important because different users may have different preferences for the type of feedback they want to receive.

+## System Requirements
+   This app requires Android version 12 or higher to run properly.

 ## Installation
 1. Clone the repository